rodriguezmeza/cTreeBalls/tests/Readme_tutorial.txt

-cBalls: 1, 2, 3... for people in a hurry... boys and girls just want it plug and play... peladito y en la boca...
+cBalls: 1, 2, 3... for people in a hurry... boys and girls just want it plug and play... peladito y en la boca (as mom-bird feeds her baby-birds)...
 SNI's under the siege of an evaluation year...

 (
 Some where in your computer $HOME do